corda/corda/docs/source/permissioning.rst

 You can use any standard key tools or Corda's ``X509Utilities`` (which uses Bouncy Castle) to create the required public/private keypairs and certificates.
 The keypairs and certificates should obey the following restrictions:

-* The certificates must follow the X.509 v3 standard
+* The certificates must follow the `X.509 standard <https://tools.ietf.org/html/rfc5280>`_

-* The TLS keypairs must be ECDSA keypairs
+   * We recommend X.509 v3 for forward compatibility

-* We recommend that the other keypairs be EdDSA keypairs
+* The TLS certificates must follow the `TLS v1.2 standard <https://tools.ietf.org/html/rfc5246>`_

 Creating the root CA's keystore and truststore
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^